National Stigma and Discrimination Reduction Strategy

 - Take steps towards eliminating structural stigma and discrimination towards those affected by mental ill-health in identified settings.

 The Strategy will initially concentrate on stigma and discrimination reduction in the following settings:

 - Health System

 - Social Services, Disability, Income Support and Housing

-The Strategy will be developed in partnership with people with lived experience of mental ill-health and people who have been directly affected by stigma, along with people with other forms of expertise across the health sector and broader community.
+The Strategy is being developed through a collaborative process with people with a lived experience of mental ill-health, trauma, distress or suicidality, families, carers and support people, along with people with other forms of expertise across each workstream and the broader community.

-The Commission has established a Steering Committee and series of Technical Advisory Groups to guide the development of the National Stigma and Discrimination Reduction Strategy.
-The Steering Committee and Technical Advisory Groups are co-chaired by people with lived experience and people with other forms of expertise in the specific settings the strategy aims to change.
+The Commission has established a Steering Committee and series of Technical Advisory Groups to guide the development of the Strategy.
+The Steering Committee and Technical Advisory Groups are each co-chaired by people with lived experience and people with other forms of expertise in the specific settings the strategy aims to change.

 - Tanya Blazewicz